ccqpein/supervisor-rs/README.md

 **Server Side**

 Start server side application.
 After compiled, run `server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
+If no config given, supervisor will going to find `server.yml` in `/tmp`.

 After server application start, all **application yaml files under loadpath of server config** will be ran by application.
-So, that's means every yaml files in there should be legal application config file.
+So, that's means every yaml files in there should be legal application config file, or server cannot start.

+Each sub-processing is named with **filename** of yaml file.

 **Client Side**